Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: Properties of random lattices (Proof of )

 \section{Properties of random lattices (Proof of \Cref{lem:random-lattices})}

 This section proves the two statements of \Cref{lem:random-lattices}.
-We start by proving that almost every randomly selected matrix is full-rank (\Cref{lem:random-lattices}.i).
+We start by proving that almost every randomly sampled matrix is full-rank (\Cref{lem:random-lattices}.i).
 We then prove two technical lemmas.
-Finally we show that almost every randomly selected full rank matrix generates a lattice with no short vectors (\Cref{lem:random-lattices}.ii).
+Finally we show that almost every randomly sampled full rank matrix generates a lattice with no short vectors (\Cref{lem:random-lattices}.ii).

 From now on, unless otherwise specified, we consider lattices of the form $\LL_q(A)$ where $A \in \bZ_q^{m \times n}$ and $\rank(A) = n$.
 Note that for any such lattice $|\LL_q(A)|=q^n$.

 \begin{proof}[Proof of \Cref{lem:random-lattices}.i] When selecting a column vector there are $q^m$ different options.
 At each step $i$ the previously selected columns span a subspace of $\bZ_q^m$ with $q^{i-1}$ elements, meaning that on the $i$-th selection the odds of selecting a linearly dependent vector are only ${q^{i-1}}/{q^m} = {1}/{q^{m-i+1}}$.
 For each step $i$, this probability is less than ${1}/{q^{m-n+1}}$.
 By union bounding over the $n$ opportunities, the probability of ever selecting a linearly dependent column is less than the sum of these probabilities which in turn is less than ${n}/{q^{m-n+1}}$. \end{proof}